Leeds University Library's Gypsy, Traveller and Roma Collections: Publications

-In Books
+In books

 'The Gypsies; The Peoples of Europe, Angus McKay Fraser, Blackwell, 1995.'
 McKay used the Romany Collection extensively when researching his book.Directory of Rare Books and Special Collections in the UK and Republic of Ireland, ed. by.
 Karen Attar, Facet Publishing, 2016.

 Exhibitions

 In 2018 an exhibition 'Rights and Romance' in the Treasures of the Brotherton Gallery at the University of Leeds featured archives from the Gypsy, Traveller and Roma Collections.
 It was co-curated with Dr Jodie Matthews, a senior lecturer, at the University of Huddersfield.
-The exhibition included material with historical representations of Gypsies and Travellers by people external to the community, together with contributions from the communities themselves through Leeds Gypsy and Traveller Exchange.
+The exhibition included material with historical representations of Gypsies and Travellers by people external to the community, together with contributions from the communities through Leeds Gypsy and Traveller Exchange.
 The exhibition led to an international seminar entitled 'Why do we need Romani History'.

-Access

-A guide to the Gypsy, Traveller and Roma Collections is available on the Leeds University Library website.
-This provides an overview to the collections, their history and uses.